haryati75/mfe2/README.md

 Uses Webpack Module Federation to create a microfrontend architecture.
 React and Vue apps are configured manually.

+Note: if app fails to load, try refreshing the page with browser's cache disabled.

 ### Packages

 #####  Frontend modules: